 3. BEST VALUE: Kidde Smoke Detector Alarm

-Folks who can’t afford to install a hardwired, Wi-Fi, or interconnected fire alarm system all at once can protect their home with this model from Kidde.
-Though hardly high-tech, this basic ionization-style model, which runs on a 9v battery, is a reliable option for smoke detection made by one of the best brands in the business.
+This basic ionization-style model, which runs on a 9v battery, is a reliable option for smoke detection made by one of the best brands in the business.
 It’s best used to supplement an interconnected system, added to rooms where you want extra protection but can’t cover the cost of wiring or Wi-Fi models.
 However, these units can be used as your only form of smoke detection as well.
 Just be sure to install one on every floor and additionally in every bedroom.

 4. HONORABLE MENTION: Kidde Wireless Interconnect Smoke Detector Alarm

-An ideal option for older homes without pre-existing fire alarm wiring, the Kidde Wireless Interconnect Smoke Detector Alarm fits the bill.
+A great option for older homes without pre-existing fire alarm wiring, the Kidde Wireless Interconnect Smoke Detector Alarm fits the bill.
 These models can provide interconnecting coverage without expensive wiring or smart home apps.
 Simple, battery-operated units, they use three AA batteries to communicate with each other through radio frequency, rather than Wi-Fi.
 When one detector activates, it signals the others through radio waves, causing a fast chain reaction of alarms.
 With a few of these units, you can even protect such places as detached garages and sheds.
 The downside is that fluctuations outside the temperature range of 40 to 100 degrees can cause false alarms or premature battery failure.